Office of the Superintendent of Financial Institutions

 This Report can be used by FRFIs to meet their obligations to file information under subsection 7(1) of the Justice for Victims of Corrupt Foreign Officials Act.

-This Report must be filed no later than the fifteenth (15th) day of each calendar month.
+All positive Reports must be filed no later than the fifteenth (15th) day of each applicable calendar month.
 If such day falls on a Saturday, Sunday or statutory holiday, the Report is due on the next business day.
 Reports must be filed with the Office of the Superintendent of Financial Institutions, Regulatory Data Management Division via the Regulatory Reporting System (RRS).

 Canadian financial institutions must include information from branches located outside Canada.
 This should be included in the “Federally Regulated Financial Institution” column in the table.